taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

+**Chatbots**
+ * [wechat-gptbot](https://github.com/iuiaoin/wechat-gptbot) - A wechat robot based on ChatGPT with no risk, very stable! 🚀

+**Browser-extensions**
+ * [openplugin](https://github.com/cakecrusher/openplugin) - Seamlessly integrate with OpenAI's ChatGPT plugins via API (or client), offering the same powerful functionality as the ChatGPT api + plugins!
+ * [continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—a VS Code extension that brings the power of ChatGPT to your IDE
+ * [GPT-Plugins](https://github.com/targed/gpt-plugins) - GPT-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.

 **Langchain**
- * [dolphin](https://github.com/kaleido-lab/dolphin) - General video interaction platform based on LLMs, including Video ChatGPT
- * [api-for-open-llm](https://github.com/xusenlinzy/api-for-open-llm) - openai style api for open large language models, using LLMs just as chatgpt! 开源大模型的统一后端接口

-**Openai**
- * [opengpt](https://github.com/gngpp/opengpt) - A reverse engineered unofficial ChatGPT proxy (bypass Cloudflare 403 Access Denied)
- * [chatgpt-plus](https://github.com/yangjian102621/chatgpt-plus) - ChatGPT Web application based on OpenAI API, including a general version and a role version.
-It comes with a management backend and is implemented using Go + Vue3 + element-plus.
- * [springboot-openai-chatgpt](https://github.com/274056675/springboot-openai-chatgpt) - Super AI Brain is a Spring Boot-based architecture that supports web, Android, iOS, and H5 multi-platform applications.
-It uses OpenAI's ChatGPT model to implement an intelligent chatbot.
-Users can have conversations with the chatbot on the interface, and the chatbot will generate replies based on the user's input.
-It also supports drawing, where users can input text and automatically create corresponding diagrams.
-In the future, it will integrate with domestic AI models such as Wenxin Yiyuan, Tongyi Qianwen, MOSS, etc., and will continue to be updated with more features waiting for you to unlock.
+ * [AtomGPT](https://github.com/atomecho/atomgpt) - Pretrained large models for Chinese and English, aiming to achieve the same level as ChatGPT.

 **Others**
- * [personoids-lite](https://github.com/personoids/personoids-lite) - "The Power of Autonomy in Every Chat." - Transform ChatGPT into a powerful autonomous agent that can independently accomplish complex tasks.
- * [AIChatWeb](https://github.com/nanjiren01/aichatweb) - Based on ChatGPT-Next-Web, add registration and login, credit limit, invitation, sensitive words, payment, and one-click deployment based on Docker.
-Provide a backend management system that allows configuration of titles, welcome messages, insufficient credit reminders, and announcements.
+ * [gptAssist](https://github.com/woheller69/gptassist) - gptAssist is a simple WebView wrapper for ChatGPT

-_Updated on July 31, 2023_ (A total of 929 repositories listed.)
+_Updated on August 02, 2023_ (A total of 935 repositories listed.)

 ## Table of contents